Andrew Knizner: St. Louis Cardinals

-Knizner signed with St. Louis and made his professional debut with the Johnson City Cardinals and posted a .319 batting average with six home runs and 42 runs batted in (RBI) in 53 games.
+Knizner signed with St. Louis and made his professional debut with the Johnson City Cardinals and posted a .319 batting average with six home runs and 42 RBI in 53 games.
 He was named to the Appalachian League postseason All-Star team.
 He started 2017 with the Peoria Chiefs and was the starting catcher in the Midwest League All-Star Game.
 In June, he was promoted to the Double-A Springfield Cardinals, skipping the High-A Palm Beach Cardinals.

 Knizner finished 2017 with a combined .302 batting average with 12 home runs and 51 RBIs in 95 total games between the two clubs, including a .324 batting average in 51 games with Springfield.
 After the season, the Cardinals assigned Knizner to the Surprise Saguaros of the Arizona Fall League (AFL).
-He was named the AFL Hitter of the Week the first week of the season after tallying eight hits, two home runs, and five RBIs in 17 at-bats, and was selected to participate in the Fall Stars Game.
+He was named the AFL Hitter of the Week in the league's first week after tallying eight hits, two home runs, and five RBIs in 17 at-bats, and was selected to participate in the Fall Stars Game.
 Knizner finished the 2017 AFL batting .358 with three home runs, 12 RBIs, and a .940 OPS in 17 games.
 Knizner was a non-roster invitee to 2018 spring training.

 Knizner began 2018 with Springfield and after batting .333/.412/.467 with two home runs and 18 RBIs in 27 games, he was promoted to the Memphis Redbirds.
 However, he returned to Springfield on June 9 in order to make room for Carson Kelly on the Memphis roster.

-In July, he was selected to represent the Cardinals in the 2018 All-Star Futures Game.
-In 94 games played between Springfield and Memphis, Knizner slashed .313/.368/.430 with seven home runs and 45 RBIs.
+In July, Knizner was selected to the 2018 All-Star Futures Game.
+In 94 games between Springfield and Memphis, Knizner slashed .313/.368/.430 with seven home runs and 45 RBIs.